 Imagine if all the Black women in the fashion industry were able to express what they wanted the world to see of them.
 Black models talk to me about it all the time — they'll say, "You're so lucky you get to wear your braids like this," because they can’t and it sucks because they came into the industry just trying to make it.
 They had to have straight cornrows, or permed hair, or completely shaved hair, because apparently a big Afro or fun braids is considered “too much” for the runway.

-I do understand the light skin privilege that I have and the platform my colour gives me to do more things, unfortunately.
+I do understand the light skin privilege that I have and the platform my color gives me to do more things, unfortunately.
 I'm not going to ignore that, that's a fact — I'm going to work with it to get to a place where we can all do more with our beauty.
+I truly feel like the fashion industry could be so beautiful and artistic if our hair and physical beauty could be a representation of who we are.
+But there's a lot of work to do.

 I'm just a girl from Queens with really big dreams who wants to stand up for people who have always been told they're not good enough.
 I love going places and seeing girls with box braids who tell me, "Because of you, people think I'm beautiful," which is crazy because they are already so beautiful and it's wild we have these preconceived ideas of beauty.
 I'm really glad I can help change that.